JustJ3di/cstd/README.md

-Standard library in c for personal use written in C (for unix system).
+Standard library in c for personal use written in C .